open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/example.md

 You can see that both outputs are the same because automatic instrumentation does exactly what manual instrumentation does.

-### Execute a programmatically instrumented server
+### Execute the programmatically-instrumented server

 It is also possible to use the instrumentation libraries (such as `opentelemetry-instrumentation-flask`) by themselves which may have an advantage